rebekaanspach/UK-wood-end-use-flows/system-definitions/structure.md

 ```

-## Joinery manufacturing
+### Joinery manufacturing

 Joinery manufavturing is comprised of doors, windows, their WoodFramesForNewStructures and thresholds manufacturing processes and flooring.
 Each raw material input for door manufacturing was calculated as a share of the total wood fibre inputs in the Ecoinvent life-cycle production activity "door production, inner, wood, RER" {cite}`Ecoinvent`.
 The British Woodworking Federation estimates a low yield in joinery manufacturing of around 50%.
-This low yield can be explained by procurement practices and availability of raw materials: joinery manufacturers procur larger than necessary sections of timber which they then have to cut to size {cite}`JoineryWasteYield`.
+This low yield can be explained by procurement practices and availability of raw materials: joinery manufacturers procur larger than necessary sections of timber which they then have to cut to size {cite}`JoineryYield`.

 ```{system:process} JoineryManufacturing
 :label: Joinery manufacturing